Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 And the merchant clicks "Create Customer" button
-Then the customer "Ana Garcia" is created with status "Unregistered" And a verification email IS sent to ana.garcia@email.com And a success message displays: "Successfully created customer.
+Then the customer "Ana Garcia" is created with status "Unregistered" And a verification email IS sent to ana.garcia@email.com And a success message displays: "Successfully added lead.
 Verification email sent."
 And the "Order For" field automatically populates with "Ana Garcia" (with red "Unregistered" badge) And the newly created customer is auto-selected (no need to open dropdown) And the merchant can immediately proceed to create an order RIGHT NOW